~ Physiologic Postpartum Carefor the Birth Giver ~ ("Mother Roasting" & "Postpartum Sealing")

 "closing the bones" bodywork (gentle body swaddling performed with one or more scarves, at various points along the body));

-Suggestions &/or instruction for self-care practices (such as gentle movement, energy-work, self-massage, etc.) to further support recovery and well-being after visit(s).
+Suggestions &/or instruction for ongoing self-care practices (such as gentle movement, energy-work, self-massage, etc.) to further support recovery and well-being between and/or beyond visit(s).

 *Birth Recovery Care support can still be provided immediately following a birth in which the Birth Giver experienced any perineum tearing or a cesarean birth, however, selection of services will be modified for safety & comfort.